Love TV comedies?

 Want to learn English?

-I’ll show you exactly how to learn English by watching everyone’s favorite American comedy, “The Big Bang Theory.”
+Then I’ll show you exactly how to learn English by watching one of the most popular American comedies, “The Big Bang Theory.”

 Who Are “The Big Bang Theory” Characters?